Your mind won’t stop.

 Scriptural CBT breaks this cycle at the thought stage—exactly what 2 Corinthians 10:5 instructs.
 You take the thought captive before it spirals into feelings and behavior.

-For a complete collection of scriptures that address specific anxiety patterns, explore our guide to Bible verses for anxiety and overthinking—12 carefully selected scriptures to quiet a restless mind.
+For a complete collection of scriptures that address specific anxiety patterns, see our guide to Bible verses for anxiety and overthinking—12 carefully selected scriptures to quiet a restless mind.

 The ‘Captive Thoughts’ Method: A 4-Step Biblical Practice